 Mexican Migration office

 First, you’ll have to get your exit stamp for Mexico in the Mexican migration office.
-Depending on how you entered the country, you’ll have to pay a Mexico exit fee or not.
+Depending on how you entered the country, you’ll have to pay the Mexico departure tax or not.

 You’ll get your stamp and off you go.
-The Mexican migration office is located about 2 kilometers from the actual border town at the La Mesilla border crossing.
+The Mexican migration office is located about 2 kilometers from the actual border town of La Mesilla.

 So if you booked a minivan, this van will take you to the Guatemalan border through no-man’s-land and drop you there.